nicotralab/chen-et-al-sex-determination/README.md

    ```

-    The downsampled files can be downloaded from [Zenodo](www.zenodo.org).
+    The downsampled files can be downloaded from Figshare at: **TODO: upload data and add link**

 3. Female parent 295-8 and F1 progeny were sequenced  as described in the paper.
-Sequences can be downloaded from the SRA at [XXXXXX](link)
+Sequences can be downloaded from the SRA at **TODO: upload data and add link**